Note: we will publish additional briefings after completing flashcards and presentation slides for selected briefings.

 Also, note that the term animal rights is often used to describe a general concern for animals rather than rights-based ethics.

-There is a scientific consensus that plant-based diets lower the risk of chronic disease and have other health benefits.
-(See our briefings on this.)
+There is scientific consensus that well-planned plant-based diets can reduce the risk of chronic diseases and offer health benefits.

 For our website to be most effective, it needs to offer briefings on a wide range of topics.
 We have identified over 100 topics to cover first.